Elite-Modding-Team/ThaumicTweaker/README.md

 - **Special Mining Result Tweaks:** Add and remove special mining drops using CraftTweaker or GroovyScript
 - **Vis Generator Tweaks:** Change the amount of RF generated per point of Vis and the RF output per tick
 - **Void Siphon Tweaks:** Increase Void Seed creation speed

+## Wuss Mode Tweaks
+Tweaks that may be Wuss Mode specific or just reduce the cost of certain recipes.